PedroEugenioDev/MinimalisticKanban/README.md

 ## 🔑 Key Features

 - The user can create new task at To-do list.
-- Tasks can be moved to Doing list from Todo list, then moved to Done list from Doin list.
+- Tasks can be moved to Doing list from Todo list, then moved to Done list from Doing list.
-- All datas ar saved at local storage.
+- All datas are saved at local storage.

 ## 💭 Process